mikep79/solo-project/README.md

 - When creating event, allows duplicate events to be created.
 When deleting, will delete both events.
 View Events page:
 - when user click attend button twice, adds duplicate item to array (solution: make Unique part of attend array schema?)
+- If user selects multiple content_tags, will only show events that have BOTH those tags (ie. no events.)

 #Notes